AuroraEnergyResearch/aurora-amun-python-sdk/docusaurus-site/docs/Reference/parameters.md

 - `windType` _WindType_ - AuroraWindAtlas, Era5, Merra2, or NEWA
 - `useReanalysisCorrection` _bool, optional_ - Should Regional Reanalysis Correction be enabled.
   If true then a location specific *reanalysisScaleCorrectionDelta* is used.
-Defaults to None.
+Defaults to False.
 - `reanalysisScaleCorrectionDelta` _float, optional_ - Override the location specific
   *reanalysisScaleCorrectionDelta*.
 This has no effect if *reanalysisScaleCorrectionDelta* is false.
 Defaults to None.